josephhuang08/student-guide/docs/content-onboarding/onboarding.md

 ## Additional Steps
 * Install Miniconda \(based on Python 3\) by following the [Conda How-To](https://draive.com/link_dev/guide/01_Conda_Setup/) and install the most important dependencies.
-* Activate your [GitLab account for TU Chemnitz](https://gitlab.hrz.tu-chemnitz.de).
-Send an email to your supervisor to inform him that you have activated your GitLab account.
-Include your URZ user name (your supervisor needs it to give you access to repositories).
 * [Create an avatar](http://avatarmaker.com/) for your GitLab account.
 Add it to your GitLab [profile](https://gitlab.com/-/profile).

 ## Prepare for software version control